Table of Contents

 - ‘The Expanse’ Canceled at Syfy – the bar I added over this page takes the visitor to the Amazon page for the series’ DVD

-8. Dual Squeeze
+13. Dual Squeeze

 You can use a pre-built squeeze page to get others to sign up to Dual Squeeze under you, or design your own landing page.

 That can be to a squeeze page for another product or service or an affiliate link where you’ll earn commissions from any sales.

 There is an optional upgrade for $27 per month which allows you to create unlimited squeeze pages, each linking to a different offer.

 Using this system is a great way to kick off your email list building for free.